 An ontology proposal is analogous to a Pull Request in a version control system.
 Proposals serve as a mechanism for reviewing and approving changes made in a separate branch before they are integrated into Main.

-For Foundry branches, an Ontology proposal is automatically created when a Foundry branching proposal is created and contains metadata such as reviews, name, and descriptions of the changes being merged into Main.
+For Foundry branches, an ontology proposal is automatically created when a Foundry branching proposal is created and contains metadata such as reviews, name, and descriptions of the changes being merged into Main.
 For legacy ontology branches, an ontology proposal is created when the branch is created.

 This page explains how to review ontology proposals, including checking resource statuses, reviewing tasks, and viewing the changes made on a branch.

 Navigate to the Proposals page through the side tab, where you can choose to view all ontology proposals.
+The proposals are grouped into the following tabs:

-Main Ontology.
+Main ontology.

 Access the Proposal overview, Preview status, Review changes, and Changelog tabs for more information about your individual proposal.